programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

-SPARQL lets us translate LOD's heavily interlinked, graph data into normalized, tabular data with rows and columns you can open in programs like Excel, or import into a visualization suite such as plot.ly or Palladio.
+SPARQL lets us translate LOD's heavily interlinked, graph data into normalized, tabular data with rows and columns you can open in programs like Excel, or import into a visualization suite such as [plot.ly](http://plot.ly) or [Palladio].

-You can think of a SPARQL query as a Mad Lib - a set of sentences with blanks in them.
+It is useful to think of a SPARQL query as a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) - a set of sentences with blanks in them.
 The database will take this query and find every set of matching statements that correctly fill in those blanks, returning the matching values to us as a table.
 Let's return to our single pseudo-RDF above about Rembrandt's